PELVIC FLOOR DYSFUNCTION

 Damage to the pelvic floor not only contributes to urinary incontinence but can lead to pelvic organ prolapse.
 Pelvic organ prolapse occurs in women when pelvic organs (e.g. the vagina, bladder, rectum, or uterus) protrude into or outside of the vagina.
 The causes of pelvic organ prolapse are not unlike those that also contribute to urinary incontinence.
 These include inappropriate (asymmetrical, excessive, insufficient) muscle tone and asymmetries caused by trauma to the pelvis.
 Age, pregnancy, family history, and hormonal status all contribute to the development of pelvic organ prolapse.
 The vagina is suspended by attachments to the perineum, pelvic sidewall, and sacrum via attachments that include collagen, elastin, and smooth muscle.

 Pelvic floor dysfunction can happen to anyone and is more common than you may think.
-Statistics show 1 out of every 5 people suffer from some type of pelvic floor dysfunction at some time in their life.
+Statistics show 1 out of every 5 people suffers from some type of pelvic floor dysfunction at some time in their life.
 Pelvic floor dysfunction at times can present with lower back pain, coccyx pain, sacroiliac pain, hip pain, constipation, and frequent urinary tract infections.
 Which is a big reason why it's often overlooked or misdiagnosed?